The Dream Home Is Dead. Long Live Forever Renting

-Whenever I’m feeling anxious or lonely there’s one place I can go that always brings me joy: Zillow dot com.
+Whenever I’m feeling anxious or lonely there’s one thing I can do that always brings me joy: look at houses online.
 Maybe it’s because I’m at an age where I’m thinking about nesting and making babies, or maybe it’s that my love language is doing extensive amounts of research, but my god, I love to house-hunt.
 Give me a price range and a bedroom count and I’ll find you the house of your dreams on my lunch break.
-Nothing thrills me more than finding someone their forever home featuring anything they want, from crown molding and a pool in Nebraska to a 28th-floor penthouse in NYC.
+Nothing thrills me more than finding someone their forever home featuring anything they want, from crown moulding and a pool in Nebraska to a 28th-floor penthouse in NYC.

 Advertisement